aledha/Obsidian-semester6/LinStat/Advanced topics/Anderson-Darling test.md

-The Anderson-Darling test is a statistical test used to determine if a given sample of data follows a particular distribution, with the normal distribution being the most commonly tested distribution.
-The test is an extension of the Kolmogorov-Smirnov test and provides a more accurate assessment of normality, particularly for smaller sample sizes.
+>The Anderson-Darling test is a statistical test used to determine if a given sample of data follows a particular distribution (usually normal distr.) .
+The test is an extension of the Kolmogorov-Smirnov test and provides a more <u>accurate assessment of normality</u>, particularly for smaller sample sizes.

 The Anderson-Darling test evaluates the null hypothesis that a sample comes from a specific distribution, such as the normal distribution.
 The test calculates a test statistic, denoted as A^2, which is based on the discrepancies between the observed data and the expected values under the assumed distribution.